labwc/labwc.github.io/src/tips-and-tricks.md

 `labwc` also parses XML in an element/attribute agnostic way, which means that `<a><b>foo</b></a>` is equivalent to `<a b="foo"/>`.

-Too see the config/menu file nodenames when `labwc` starts, set the following environment variables:
+To see the config/menu file nodenames when `labwc` starts, set the following environment variables:

 ```